Accessibility statement – the Import Declaration Service for private persons

 - The radio buttons are placed on the side in a table, and the settings of the table are read by the screen readerunnecessarily.This may be cause problems for screen reader users.

-- In the section “Was there anything particularly good about our performance?
-Please specify below” the selected elements cause the screen readers to read the headings two times
+- In the section “Was there anything particularly good about our performance?”, the selected elements cause the screen readers to read the headings twice.

-- The last page of the questionnaire is only visible for a short while before the browser moves the user to a separate page with a compilation of the answers.
-It is not possible to return to the last page of the questionnaire by using the browser’s back button.
+- It is not possible to return to the last page of the questionnaire by using the browser’s back button.

 - The buttons Next, Previous and Send tell the screen reader that they are buttons, although they are links.
 For a screen reader user, this faulty information may cause problems choosing the right button.